ShannonHeylmun/site/content/about/index.md

 Since then, I founded and built the worlds first high-tech escape room, and have spent over a decade running my own consulting company.
-I've built mobile apps for the largest accounting software company in the US, built open source intelligent tutoring systems for the US government, and built embedded firmware, mobile apps, and backends for some of the largest companies in the world.
+I've built mobile apps for the largest accounting software company in the US, open source intelligent tutoring systems for the US government, and embedded firmware, mobile apps, and backends for some of the largest companies in the world.

 ![Luminar Halo](halo.jpg)

-I've spent the last 6 years at Luminar Technologies, where I've had the opportunity to work on some of coolest optical systems and signal processing problems imaginable.
+I've spent the last six years at Luminar Technologies, where I've had the opportunity to work on some of coolest optical systems and signal processing problems imaginable.